f5devcentral/f5-puppet/README.md

 ### f5_root

 Changes the password of the root user on the Big-IP system.
 The root user can be used for SSH to obtain remote access to the device.
-A root user can not send REST requests it is not a REST Framework user.
+A root user can not send REST requests it is not a REST Framework user. f5_root has no `ensure => absent` functionality.

 #### Parameters